advaoptical/wools/wools/java/README.md

   * JavaOutput

-The last python class file is the javautils.py, this file provides some general java specific functionalities which are used by all other python class files.
-This file does not only include classes but also some stand alone methods.
-The following classes and methods are provided
+The last python class file is `javautils.py`
+This file provides some general java specific functionalities which are used by all other wrapper classes.
+This file does not only contain classes but also standalone methods.

   * ImportDict